-William B. Smith is a Certified Questioned Document Examiner and CertifiedHandwriting Analyst with more than seven years of experience in the field.
+William B. Smith is a Certified Questioned Document Examiner and CertifiedHandwriting Analyst with more than nine years of experience in the field.
 He is a member of and certified by the International Association of Document Examiners.
 He has testified in state courts in Orange, Seminole and Broward Counties in Florida, Civil Courts in Washington, D.C. as well as Federal Court in Massachusetts.

 He studied Document Examination under Ms. Kathie Koppenhaver, one of the foremost Forensic Document Examiners in the United States, who has more than 30 years of experience in Document Examination and as an expert witness.
 Ms. Koppenhaver's books are used as text books in many criminal justice programs and her Attorney's Guide to Document Examination is the 'go to' book for lawyers and paralegals.
 He completed two years of supervised training with Jan Leach, a Certified Forensic Questioned Document Examiner with more than 25 years of Document Examination experience in Winter Park, Florida.

 He has participated in the examination of more than 60 cases and studied over 140 signatures.